make-all/tuya-local/DEVICES.md

 ### Locks

 Note: Locks that are battery powered and do not use a hub are unlikely to work reliably, even if listed below.
+Inclusion in this list is not a recommendation, some of these locks are INSECURE, use at your own risk.

 - BSTUOKEY access control keypad
 - Hornbill Y4 Smart lock